Roadmap prioritization is hard but so important.

 Where a spreadsheet fell short was:

-- Not integrating well with the rest of our stack (eg. user feedback, project management, etc.)
+- Not integrating well with the rest of our stack (eg. user feedback, customer satisfaction, project management, etc.)

 - Data is static while real-world data is always changing (eg. potential revenue, reach, etc.) so spreadsheets quickly become stale